PoisonNinja/mint/README.md

 |CMAKE_C_FLAGS       |Additional CFLAGS         | `<text>` |
 |SYSROOT             |Path to Pepper sysroot    | `<path>` |

 If you want to use a different build system, such as Ninja, run `cmake -G <generator> ..`.
 Replace generator with the name of the build system.
 The full list of generators can be found by running `cmake --help`.
-I test Mint using Make.
+I test Mint using Ninja.
 Other build systems are not guaranteed to work.
-The rest of the instructions will assume that you use Make, although it should be incredibly easy to use a different system.
+The rest of the instructions will assume that you use Ninja, although it should be incredibly easy to use a different system.
+In fact, Pepper calls cmake instead of directly calling the build generator, so switching build generators should not cause any problems with Pepper.

-After generating the build files, simple run `make`.
+After generating the build files, simple run `<your build system>`.
 The default target will build Mint.
-To install it into the sysroot configured earlier, run `make install`.
+To install it into the sysroot configured earlier, run `<your build system> install`.